mdgolammafuz/ICO-with-ERC20-Token/README.md

 }

-// ether can be send and received by the contract in the trasaction that calls thisfunction as well function sendEther() public payable{
+// ether can be sent and received by the contract in the transaction that calls thisfunction as well function sendEther() public payable{

 }